Geenort/Machine-Learning-Classification/README.md

 * Include a README.md file that summarizes your assumptions and findings.

 * Submit the link to your GitHub project to Bootcamp Spot.

+## Conclusions

+The KNeighbors classifier performed reasonably well, achieving a test score or accuracy of 0.817.
+For the n-neighbors hyperparameter, I found that k=5 served best.
+This was chosen since this was the lowest value where the test accuracy begins to stabilize, so we maintain a high training accuracy which keeps the model as generalizable as possible.

+The Support Vector Machine Classifier (using the Linear kernel) achieved a higher test score or accuracy of 0.849 even before tuning its hyperparameters.

+I used GridSearchCV to tune the C and gamma hyperparameters with a 4x4 parameter grid {'C': [1, 5, 10, 50], 'gamma': [0.0001, 0.0005, 0.001, 0.005]}.
+Out of all combinations, I found that C = 50 and gamma = 0.0001 worked best.
+This resulted in a final accuracy of 0.881.